idobatter/node-win32ole/README.md

 # NAME

-node-win32ole - Asynchronous, non-blocking win32ole bindings for [node.js](https://github.com/joyent/node) .
+node-win32ole - Asynchronous, non-blocking win32ole bindings for [node.js](https://github.com/joyent/node) powered by v8 engine .

-win32ole makes accessibility from node.js to Excel, Word, Access, Outlook, InternetExplorer, WSH ( ActiveXObject ) and so on.
+win32ole makes accessibility from node.js to Excel, Word, Access, Outlook, InternetExplorer, WSH ( ActiveXObject / COM ) and so on.
 It does not need TypeLibrary.

 # USAGE